StanfordAHA/CGRAFlowDoc/simulator/simulator.md

 [Assembler](bsbuilder/bsbuilder.md), plus verilog from the [CGRA Generator](cgra/cgra-generator.md), TBG builds a custom testbench.

-Again making heavy use of TBG scripts, `run_tbg.csh` invokes the generated testbench using a given input image, and compares the resulting output image against a given gold standard.
+Making heavy use of TBG scripts, `run_tbg.csh` invokes the generated testbench using a given input image, and compares the resulting output image against a given gold standard.